 Accurate APR Calculator

-If you are a borrower, it is the one number you should use when comparing loan offers.
+If you are a borrower, it is the one number you should use when you compare loan offers.

-If you are a lender in the United States, you must disclose the APR by providing potential borrowers with a Regulation Z APR Disclosure Statement in order not to run afoul of the law.
+If you are a lender in the United States, you must disclose the APR by providing potential borrowers with a Regulation Z APR Disclosure Statement to comply with the law.
 (See who must prepare a disclosure statement below.)

-This calculator will calculate the APR for any closed-end loan as well as create a compliant Truth-in-Lending Act disclosure statement.
+This calculator will calculate the APR for any closed-end loan and will create a compliant Truth-in-Lending Act disclosure statement.

-This post discusses what the APR is and why you should use it and not the interest rates to compare loans.
-I'll also instruct users on how to create a disclosure statement.
+This article explains what the APR is and why you should use it—not the interest rate—to compare loans.
+It also explains how to create a disclosure statement.

 Information